Deshaun Watson: 2023

-In week 10 against the Baltimore Ravens, Watson suffered a displaced fracture to the glenoid in his right shoulder during the first half, but he was able to finish the game.
+Watson started the first three games of the 2023 season but missed the following three games due to a rotator cuff strain.
+He returned in Week 7 but left in the first quarter after reinjuring his shoulder.
+He returned again in Week 9.
+In Week 10 against the Baltimore Ravens, Watson suffered a displaced fracture to the glenoid in his right shoulder during the first half, but he was able to finish the game.
 Three days later, on November 15, the Browns announced that Watson would undergo season-ending surgery to repair a broken bone in his throwing shoulder.
 Watson finished the season starting in six games, finishing with seven touchdowns and four interceptions and 1,115 passing yards.
 Watson underwent surgery on November 21, with the expectation to be fully recovered before the 2024 NFL season.

 2024

 In Week 1 against the Cowboys, Watson threw for 169 yards, one touchdown, two interceptions, and was sacked six times in a 33–17 loss.
 Watson was also 0-for-10 on passes thrown 15+ yards downfield, becoming the first quarterback to have 10+ passes thrown 15 or more yards downfield with zero completions since Sportradar began tracking air yards in 2006.
 Through five games, Watson posted a league-low 23.9 total QBR and failed to achieve over 200 passing yards in a game as the Browns dropped to 1–4.
 Despite the struggles, head coach Kevin Stefanski stated that Watson would continue to start for Cleveland.
 On October 20, during the Browns' Week 7 matchup against the Cincinnati Bengals, Watson was carted off the field after suffering a non-contact leg injury.
 The following day, it was confirmed to be an Achilles tear, which forced him to miss the rest of the 2024 season.
 Watson underwent Achilles surgery on October 25.
 With Watson at quarterback, the Browns went 1–6 and ranked last in the NFL with 253.9 yards of offense per game.